reynard93/test-obsidian/DDD using javascript.md

-gf on the line gets the definitons etc (f for full?) gd goes to definition gi goes to implementation (go into file immediately) go to error suggested by lsp by ]D
+gf on the line gets the definitons etc (f for full?) gd goes to definition gi goes to implementation (go into file immediately) go to error suggested by lsp by ]D, [D to go backwards

 leader ca to see code actions

+leader d to see the error on the line